Hope, Flintshire: History

 Yr Hob was originally the name of a commote within the cantref of Maelor in the medieval Kingdom of Powys.
 Both the Welsh and English language names are derived from an Old English word hop meaning "enclosed land in a marsh", a relic of Mercian settlement in the area.

 In 1086, when the Domesday Book was compiled, Hope was listed as a very small settlement and it was within the hundred of Exestan and the county of Cheshire.

 The old parish of Hope was once divided into two parts by the River Alyn.
 One part, called Hope Medachied, was made up of the townships of Uwchmynydd, Cymau, Caergwrle and Rhanberfedd: the other was made of Hope Owen, Estyn and Shordley.
 In 1843 a large area of Hope Medachied was transferred to the new parish of Llanfynydd.

+The old parish, also known as "St Cyngar’s Church" in Hope, is built on top of an ancient “llan” - a raised circular Celtic enclosure.
+Suggesting that long before the Norman stone church was built, the site was already a site of Christian worship that pre-dates the 12th Century church.

 The village's long association with neighbouring Caergwrle has given rise to the local expression "Live in Hope, die in Caergwrle".

 Facilities

-In 2007, the secondary school Castell Alun High, which is located in the village, became the only school in North Wales to be awarded 7 Grade 1s by Estyn, the school inspection service for Wales.
-The judgement makes Castell Alun one of the top schools in Wales.
+The English-medium secondary school Castell Alun High is located in the village.

 Hope has good transport links with local towns and cities, notably Wrexham, Chester and Mold, with the Borderlands Line running directly through Hope railway station giving access to Liverpool via the Wirral Peninsula.